 Drift scenario 1: Gradient in carrying capacity and migration

-Imposing a gradient in carrying capacity across the landscape lead preferentially to the formation of positive clines (i.e. less HCN in urban populations).
+In the absence of selection and gene flow, imposing a gradient in carrying capacity across the landscape lead preferentially to the formation of positive clines (i.e. less HCN in urban populations).
 The mean slope of clines across 1000 simulations was always positive in the presence of spatial drift gradients, although the mean slope became gradually weaker with increasing minimum urban population size (Figure 4A).
 Similarly, positive clines occurred with much greater frequency under strong drift gradients; negative clines only occurred at the highest minimum population size and occurred at the same frequency as positive clines in the absence of spatial gradients in drift (Figure 4B).

-Migration reduced the mean strength of clines and the proportion of significantly positive clines.
+Migration reduced the mean slope of clines and the proportion of significantly positive clines.
 Under a strong spatial gradient in drift (minimum N = 10), the strongest clines in the frequency of HCN occurred with little to no migration while increasing migration reduced the mean slope of clines to near zero (Figure 4C).
-In contrast, the mean strength of clines at each of the two unlinked loci (i.e. CYP79D15 and Li) was consistently zero, independent of migration rate.
+As expected, the mean strength of clines at each of the two unlinked loci (i.e. CYP79D15 and Li) was consistently zero, independent of migration rate.
 Finally, increasing migration generally reduced the proportion of significantly positive clines and negative clines only occurred when migration was highest (Figure 4D).

 Drift scenario 2: Colonization and founder events

-Serial founder events during the colonization of urban populations lead overwhelmingly to the formation of positive clines, although the results are not as intuitive as clines formed by spatial gradients in carrying capacity.
-Under no to weak migration, the mean strength of clines peaked at an intermediate proportion of founding alleles during colonization (proportion = 0.2, Figure 5A), and declines as the proportion increased or decreased from this point.
-However, high migration eliminated this effect, instead leading to a gradual decrease in mean cline strength with increasing proportion of founding alleles (Figure 5A).
-Similarly, the proportion of significantly positive clines peaked when the proportion of founding alleles was 0.1 and decreased as the strength of drift increased or decreased from this point (Figure 5B).
-In contrast, the proportion of negative clines increased gradually with increasing proportion of founding alleles.
+Serial founder events during the colonization of urban populations lead overwhelmingly to the formation of positive clines, although the results are more complex than those under a spatial gradient in carrying capacity.
+With no or low migration, the strength of clines was highest with an intermediate founder size during colonization (founder proportion = 0.2, Figure 5A), and declined as the founder size increased or decreased from this point.
+However, high migration eliminated this effect, instead leading to a gradual decrease in mean cline strength with reduced strength of drift (Figure 5A).
+Similarly, the proportion of significantly positive clines peaked when the founder proportion was 0.1 and decreased as the strength of drift increased or decreased from this point (Figure 5B).
+In contrast, the proportion of negative clines increased gradually with increasing founder size.

 The peak cline strength and proportion of significantly positive clines at intermediate founder effect strengths can be best understood by exploring the dynamics of HCN loss as the landscape is colonized.
-When founder effects are very strong (e.g. proportion of founding alleles = 0.01), HCN is lost very rapidly during colonization (Figure 6A) resulting in clines that are only weakly positive (β = 0.003, Figure 6B).
+When founder effects were very strong (e.g. founder proportion = 0.01), HCN was lost so rapidly during colonization (Figure 6A) that resulting reductions in HCN were not linear, and clines were therefore only weakly positive (β = 0.003, Figure 6B).
 In contrast, when founder effects are absent (e.g. proportion of founding alleles = 1.0), HCN is never lost from the matrix (Figure 6A) and clines are very weak as the frequency of HCN shows little change across space (β = 0.0009, Figure 6C).
-However, when founder effects are of intermediate strength (e.g. proportion of founding alleles = 0.2), HCN is maintained for longer during colonization (Figure 6A) and its frequency changes substantially across space, resulting in stronger positive clines (Figure 6D).
+However, when founder effects are of intermediate strength (e.g. proportion of founding alleles = 0.2), HCN is maintained for longer during colonization (Figure 6A) and its frequency changes substantially across space, resulting in stronger positive, linear clines (Figure 6D).

 Selection and drift (scenario 1)